HNStaggs/AB-Test-Case/README.md

 ### Research Questions
 1. Which website layout leads to higher order frequency?
 2. How long do users spend on the site in relation to placing an order?
+3. How does new layout impact returning users?

 ### Success Metrics
 - Primary: Sale frequency